reexjungle/xcal/README.md

 7. [License](https://github.com/reexmonkey/xcal/#license)

-Getting Started
+Get Started
 ==================
-Welcome, if you have reading this, it means your curiosity on xCal has gone one notch higher.
+Welcome, if you are reading this, it means your curiosity on xCal has gone one notch higher and this section is dedicated to help you get started.

 ### How to obtain xCal run-times